small fall 2014 update

 I also infiltrated the online world of adult picky eaters for VICE/Munchies, and it was thought-provoking in ways I didn’t discuss in the piece.
 The thing is, even as a food writer who is almost completely fearless in terms of flavors and cuisines, I related to a group of people who only eat French fries.
 But not for the reasons you might think.

-What resonated with me was the convergence of their individual, personal quests to find kindred spirits in a vast sea of outward normies.
+What resonated with me was the convergence of their individual and highly personal quests to find kindred spirits in an unmanageably large, and largely “normal,” sea of humans.
 There are certain things we can deduce about others are first sight; their level of objective and subjective attractiveness, their sense of individuality, their sartorial choices.
 But the stuff inside isn’t so obvious.
 On the subway, we’re crammed into the tiniest, most intimate confines with other humans whose thoughts are a complete mystery to us.
 And for people who feel like they don’t fit in—for whatever reason—sometimes you need more.

 And I’m not talking about social media; that’s something else.
 That’s a platform, a janky soapbox.
 I’m talking about the opposite; the corner booth, the quieter outskirts of this strange, sticky hub that we’re all using for ten thousand different things every day.
 I’m talking about the seven other people in the world who want to talk about your favorite Claymation rendition of The Little Prince from 1979.
 More than that, I’m talking about not being alone.
 Somehow, Facebook and Twitter and Instagram can make us feel left out.
 But for shy record enthusiasts and Picky Eating Adults, there’s somewhere to go where everybody knows your name.